faces are always welcome!

 Currently inactive.
 If you'd like to conduct a 3-Gun match, come

-to a meeting to discuss dates and available equipment & assistance.
+to a meeting to discuss dates, applicable ruleset, and available equipment & assistance.

 Firearm: Any battle rifle placed into service before or during the